Fort Hancock (New Jersey): Post-Cold War

-Hurricane Sandy damaged Buildings 119 and 120, built during World War II, and in 2018 the NPS decided to raze the buildings, with demolition to begin in 2020.
+Hurricane Sandy damaged Buildings 119 and 120, built during World War II, and in 2018 the NPS decided to raze the buildings, with demolition beginning in 2020.

 Present

 Fort Hancock was decommissioned as an active U.S. Army installation in 1974.
 It is now part of the National Parks of New York Harbor under the National Park System.
 A museum is managed as part of the Sandy Hook Unit of Gateway National Recreation Area.
 In 2013, the Park Service introduced Nubian goats to the fort in order to clear away poison ivy that has been growing unchecked on the six-acre property for about 40 years.

 The 21st Century Federal Advisory Committee was formed in September, 2012, intended for citizens to advise the National Park Service on potential redevelopment of the Fort's unused buildings.
 Since then, various rehabilitation and adaptive re-use proposals have been solicited for lease of the various buildings from the National Park Service.
 As of 2018, a few of the structures are under lease or letters of intent.
 The NPS is also seeking repairs to structures heavily damaged by Hurricane Sandy in 2012.

 A 20 in Rodman gun (the biggest gun produced in the Civil War era), a 10 in Rodman gun, several Nike missiles, and two rare 6 in M1900 guns at Battery New Peck a.k.a.
 Battery Gunnison are displayed at the fort.
 Battery Gunnison was the only gun battery at Fort Hancock that wasn't salvaged for scrap after World War 2, and still retains these two guns on barbette carriages, made in 1903.
 The Battery has been undergoing an in-depth restoration since 2003 by the Army Ground Forces Association, a non-profit group of living historians who have brought the Battery back to how it looked in 1943, and who offer living history programs throughout the year.
 The Army Ground Forces Association is also an official Park Partner with the National Park Service.

 Fort Hancock has one of the largest collections of preserved Endicott batteries anywhere, including various experimental batteries at the former proving ground.
 Significant remains include the dynamite gun battery and the test battery for the 14 in gun turrets of Fort Drum in Manila Bay, Philippines.
 Many of the garrison buildings survive.
 However, only a small part of one wall of the third system fort, with four embrasures, remains.

 Nike Site NY-56 remains one of the few Nike batteries left in the nation where both the launch and radar sections survive intact.
-The Launch Area was heavily damaged in Hurricane Sandy, but the radar site, located at Horseshoe Cove, is under restoration by US Army Air Defense Artillery veterans of the Cold War era, several of whom were stationed at Fort Hancock in the 1960s-70's.
+The Launch Area was heavily damaged in Hurricane Sandy, but the radar site, located at Horseshoe Cove, is under restoration by US Army Air Defense Artillery veterans of the Cold War era, several of whom were stationed at Fort Hancock in the 1960s-70s.